 The proposed projects under this Broad-Level Tiered Environmental Review will be limited to Lake County, California.
-Lake County was a federally declared disaster area (DR-4344) following October 2017 wildfire events.
-The area of Clearlake, CA with zip code 95422, within Lake County was considered a Most Impacted and Distressed Area from October 2017 fire events.
-The October 2017 wildfires (DR-4344) impacted eight

-California counties, burning over 200,000 acres and destroyed buildings on an estimated 7,050 parcels including 8,922 structures.
-As a result of DR-4344, the federal government appropriated Community Development Block Grant-Disaster Recovery (CDBG-DR) funds to support the unmet recovery needs.
+The Mendocino Complex Fire began at the end of July 2018 and impacted Mendocino, Lake, Colusa, and Glenn Counties.
+The Mendocino Complex Fire burned a total of 459,123 acres and destroyed 246 structures.
+Lake County has endured ten disasters since 2015, with over 60 percent of Lake County's land mass burned in the last few fire seasons.
+Due to the destruction, Lake County was included in the presidentially declared disaster, DR-4382, and was also identified as a Most Impacted and Distressed Area.
+As a result of DR-4382, the federal government appropriated Community Development Block Grant-Disaster Recovery (CDBG-DR) funds to support the unmet recovery needs.
 The California Department of Housing and Community Development (HCD) is the lead and responsible agency for administering the CDBG-DR funds allocated to the State of California.

-The 2017 CDBG-DR program will provide grants to owner occupied homeowners to rehabilitate or reconstruct homes damaged or destroyed in the October 2017 disaster.
-The Owner Occupied Housing Rehabilitation and Reconstruction Program (the "program") objective is to provide decent, safe, and sanitary housing in the areas affected by the disasters.
+The 2018 CDBG-DR program will provide grants to owner-occupied homeowners to rehabilitate or reconstruct homes damaged or destroyed in the 2018 wildfire disaster.
+The Owner-Occupied Housing Rehabilitation and Reconstruction Program ("OOR" or "Program") objective is to provide decent, safe, and sanitary housing in the areas affected by the disaster.
 The program is designed to ensure that the housing needs of very-low, low- and moderate-income (LMI) households and vulnerable populations, including individuals that were made homeless as a result of the disaster, are addressed to the greatest extent feasible.
-The 2017 CDBG-DR program will also provide funding for homeowners to replace their damaged or destroyed manufactured housing units ("MHUs").

-Reconstruction is defined as the rebuilding of a structure on the same site in substantially the same footprint and manner.
+The program will provide rehabilitation or reconstruction assistance to eligible applicants based on the extent of damage to their primary residences.
+Reconstruction is defined as the rebuilding of a structure on the same site in substantially the same manner.
 A reconstructed property must not increase the number of dwellings on site, although the number of rooms may increase or decrease.
-If a MHU homeowner is not able to replace their MHU on its original site location, the MHU homeowner will be allowed to relocate within the county to a previously developed location already prepared for an MHU with existing utility connections.